 These are known as current-voltage graphs or I-V graphs.

-Components which show a straight line I–V graph are linear circuit elements.
+Components which show a straight line I-V graph are linear circuit elements.
 They are also sometimes called 'ohmic circuit elements'.
 This means that current is directly proportional to potential difference for that component.
-This is a mathematical statement of Ohm's Law which states that the current in a conductor is proportional to the potential difference between its ends, provided temperature remains constant.
-It is true for a fixed resistor or resistance wire at a constant temperature.
+This is called Ohm's Law.
+It is true for a fixed resistor or resistor wire at a constant temperature.

 Components which show I-V graphs that are not straight lines are non-linear circuit elements.
 The current through them is not directly proportional to the potential difference across them.